Azure-Samples/azure-edge-extensions-aio-environments/README.md

 This repo also supports the creation of an [Azure Stack HCI](https://learn.microsoft.com/en-us/azure-stack/hci/overview) environment.
 It utilizes the [Azure Arc Jumpstart HCIBox](https://arcjumpstart.com/azure_jumpstart_hcibox) resources to create an AKS HCI cluster on Azure Stack HCI and is fully automated by the GitHub Actions workflows.
 To start the deployment of an Azure Stack HCI sandbox which installs Azure IoT Operations on top of it, you need to run the **Build HCI** pipeline.

-Additionally, you can also run the **Build Monitoring** pipeline to create monitoring resources for the AKS HCI cluster by enabling the **Start 'Build Monitoring' Workflow** checkbox.
+Additionally, you can also run the **Build Monitoring** pipeline to create monitoring resources for the AKS HCI cluster by enabling the **Start 'Build Monitoring' Workflow** checkbox.\
+This workflow also exposes measures of the memory for the HCIBox-Client VM.\
+You can find more details in the [Monitoring](#monitoring) section.

 > **Troubleshooting:** If you encounter any issues during the deployment and the VM extension execution fails, delete the HCIBox-Client VM´s customextension "vmHyperVInstall" and restart the VM and re-run the workflow.
 Also note that the VM extension execution times out after 90 minutes and the workflow will fail but the installation process will continue on the HCIBox-Client VM.